jlouis/etorrent/documentation/bep-12-15-interaction.md

 ## Rationale

 In the bittorrent system, it is beneficial to handle multiple trackers at once.
 This proposal is BEP-12.
-Another beneficial proposal is to handle tracker requests as UDP traffic (BEP-15), rather than relying on TCP-traffic.
+Another beneficial proposal, BEP-15, is to handle tracker requests as UDP traffic, rather than relying on HTTP/TCP-traffic.
 The former provides redundancy, while the latter provides efficient bandwidth utilization.
 BEP-15 does not, however, describe how it is supposed that the client recognizes a tracker as being UDP capable.